Duncanma/Blog/content/publications.md

 ### Gaming (Xbox 360)

 Sadly, **all** of these have been removed from the Xbox site… I might try to track down my originals, so just leaving the list here for reference!
-I did manage to track down [some 'internet archive' versions](https://web.archive.org/web/20090603151959/http://www.xbox.com/en-US/community/voices/xboxdad/2007/0405-meettherobinsons.htm) which lead me to discovering that I had a custom banner on the site at some point.

 ![Xbox Dad Banner](/images/XboxDad.jpg)